Privacy Policy

 In the event that we have inadvertently collected any information from users under the age of 18, please contact us immediately.

-15. International Transfer
+15. International transfer

-Your information may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.
+Your information may be transferred to and maintained on computers located outside your state, province, country or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.

 Your consent to this Privacy Policy followed by your submission of such information represents your acceptance of that transfer.